rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Both Kemeny rankings show the same *weighted mean marginal correlation* (+0.099, see :numref:`consensualKemeny` Lines 19-22, 42-44) with all thirteen performance criteria.
 However, the second ranking shows a slightly lower *standard deviation* (+0.132 vs +0.177), resulting in a slightly **fairer** ranking result (-0.033 vs -0.079).

-When several rankings with maximal Kemeny index are given, the :py:class:`~linearOrders.KemenyRanking` class constructor instantiates a *most consensual* one, i.e. a ranking with *highest* mean marginal correlation and, in case of ties, with *lowest* weighted standard deviation.
+When several rankings with maximal correlation index are given, the :py:class:`~linearOrders.KemenyRanking` class constructor instantiates a *most consensual* one, i.e. a ranking with *highest* mean marginal correlation and, in case of ties, with *lowest* weighted standard deviation.
 Here we obtain ranking: ['a5', 'a6', 'a7', 'a3', 'a9', 'a4', 'a1', 'a8', 'a2'] (see :numref:`KemenyRanking` Line 4).

 Optimal *Slater* rankings
 `````````````````````````